 3. Spectacular Sins by John Piper

 Certainly, God doesn’t want people to sin, and He doesn’t want people to sin against each other, but the sins of humans never stop God from doing spectacular things in our lives.
+God uses all things for his own glory and our good, even the sins of others.

 4. What’s So Amazing About Grace by Philip Yancey

-If you were to only read one book on this list, What’s So Amazing About Grace would be the one to read.
+If you were to only read one book on this list, What’s So Amazing About Grace would probably be the one to read.

 Phillip Yancey is a classic Christian author, one of the best of the twenty-first century and he beautifully paints the picture of what Biblical grace actually is.